 From 2019, Dutch taxpayers with a yearly income between € 20,000 and € 60,000 will be entitled to an increase in the labour deduction.

 The government views the inhabitants of the European Union, European Economic Area, BES islands and Switzerland as non-qualifying foreign taxpayers.
 By EU law, these are entitled to a tax share of the labour and income-dependent combination deductions.
 This also applies to those foreign taxpayers who run a company permanently established in the Netherlands.
 Although the Dutch Tax Authorities have already applied this entitlement, it will officially become law on January 1, 2019.

 The first corporate income tax bracket rate applies to profits up to and including € 20,000.
 That rate will be 20% in 2019 and decrease to 16% by 2021.
 Profits in the second bracket will be gradually taxed less as well.
 By 2021, the corporate income tax rate for the second tax bracket will drop to 22.5%.
 That is 1.25% more than the cabinet stated last year.

 It is no secret that the Rutte cabinet wants to abolish dividend withholding tax.
 Whether it happens or not has always been the question.
 Minister Hoekstra finally had his say on Prinsjesdag 2018: dividend withholding tax is indeed being abolished, but not before 2020.
 In this way, the Netherlands hopes to remain/become an attractive location for international companies to set up.

 Introduction of withholding tax

-The abolition of dividend withholding tax will go hand in hand with the introduction of specific withholding taxes.
-By levying withholding tax on dividends going to jurisdictions with low taxation rates, the governments wants to stop cash flows to tax havens.
+The abolition of the dividend withholding tax will go hand in hand with the introduction of specific withholding taxes.
+By levying withholding tax on dividends going to jurisdictions with low taxation rates, the government wants to stop cash flows to tax havens.
 Additionally, withholding tax will also apply to constructions set up with tax avoidance in mind.

 Extension of Dutch VAT-sports exemption